V-Sokolovskyi/QaFramework/README.md

 # QaFramework

-The QaFramework represents an advanced Python-based architecture meticulously crafted to enable automated testing through a sophisticated structure for managing test cases, API validation, and seamless integration with prominent tools such as Pytest and Selenium.
+QaFramework is a simple Python-based testing framework that I'm building to learn more about automated testing tools like Pytest, Selenium, Playwright, and API testing.
+This project helps me explore how to organize test cases, use environment variables, create custom markers, and work with different testing tools in real scenarios.
+It's still a work in progress, but it already has a basic structure and might be helpful for others who are also just getting started with Python test automation.

 ## Table of Contents
 1. [Installation](#installation)